peterstace/peterstace.github.io/_drafts/heterogeneous-json-decoding-in-go.md

 populated instead.
 Type assertions can then be used on the empty interfaces to determine what actually got decoded.

-But what if you know the precise structure of the JSON, but it's not 'regular'?
+But what if you know the precise structure of the JSON, but it's not _regular_?
 For example, the following JSON value represents a ray tracer scene.
-The array `"Objects"` contains a precise structure, but each element isn't of the same type.
+The array `"Objects"` contains a known structure, but each element isn't of the same type.
 Objects of type `"box"` will always have `"Corner1"` and `"Corner2"` fields, and objects of type `"sphere"` will always have `"Centre"` and `"Radius"` fields.